Office of Arts and Culture

 Counselor in Training (CITs) Programs

-Youth ages 13-17 have an opportunity to acquire job skills through a summer leadership training program.
-CITs support recreation programs and have a primary focus on youth Summer Camp. $35/per week.
-Call these locations for details:
+Youth ages 13-17 have the opportunity to acquire job skills through a summer leadership training program.
+CITs support recreation programs, primarily focusing on youth summer camps.
+They cost $35 per week.
+Call these locations for more details:

 Discover Dallas

-Discover Dallas is a free summer camp experience for Dallas residents ages 5-12 to fill their summer with fun, learning, and adventure at various locations including libraries and recreation centers across the city.
-Campers will enjoy creative crafts, sports, swimming, life skills activities, enrichment programs, and field trips.
+Discover Dallas is a free summer camp program for Dallas residents, proudly sponsored this year by Amazon.
+In partnership with Dallas Public Library, the program gives youth ages 5–12 the opportunity to spend their summer engaged in fun, learning, and adventure at locations throughout the city, including libraries and recreation centers.
+Campers can enjoy creative arts and crafts, sports, swimming, life-skills activities, enrichment programs, and exciting field trips.
+For more information or to donate, click here.

 Outdoor Adventures at Samuell Farm